Characters: DCAU Superman The Animated Series

 - Granny Classic: Martha is not a grandmother, but she certainly fits the image and personality; loving and supportive, loves to cook.

-- Mama Bear: When Brainiac went back in time to kill Superman, Martha pulled a shotgun on him to defend her son.
+- Mama Bear: When Brainiac went back in time to kill a teenage Clark before he could become Superman, Martha pulled a shotgun on him to defend her son.

-- Muggle Foster Parents: To both Clark and Kara (Supergirl, who while is Clark's foster cousin, she calls them Ma and Pa).
+- Muggle Foster Parents: To both Clark and Kara (Supergirl, although she is Clark's foster cousin, calls them Ma and Pa).

 - Secret Keeper: Started keeping Clark's secret long before he knew about it himself.